ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/detailed_behavior_tree_walkthrough.md

     - The `ComputePathToPose` subtree centers around the `ComputePathToPose` action.
     - The `FollowPath` subtree centers around the `FollowPath` action.
 - The use of conditional flow control (`Fallback`):
-    - The `ComputePathToPose` subtree incorporates logic to handle the robot’s behavior as it nears the goal.
+    - The `ComputePathToPose` subtree incorporates logic to handle the robot's behavior as it nears the goal.
 When using feasible planners, re-planning within a small radius (e.g., < 1.0m) can be detrimental due to state estimation drift or path-tracking errors, often resulting in unnecessary "looping" behaviors.
     To prevent this, the subtree uses a `ReactiveSequence` with the `IsGoalNearby` node.
 If the robot is within a specified proximity threshold and the current path remains valid (i.e., no new obstacles), the subtree will skip the re-planning request.
 This allows the robot to smoothly transition into its final approach using its current path without unnecessary re-planning.
     - The `FollowPath` subtree, by contrast, does not typically use this conditional gating.
 Once a path is available, the controller is invoked directly to produce velocity commands.
 - The `RateController` that decorates the `ComputePathToPose` subtree